PiCarODD/wab-lab/README.md

 Hope you enjoy
 ## Playing with local files
 Use to read flag.txt in flags folder.
+## PHP Type Juggling
+Use 6 categories of PHP Type Juggling to get win.
 ## SQLI
 Comming Soon With best Features
 ## Installation on linux